Latest Update made on June 17,2017.

 “Our ability to pull data together is unmatched”- said Walmart CEO Bill Simon.

 Walmart uses data mining to discover patterns in point of sales data.
 Data mining helps Walmart find patterns that can be used to provide product recommendations to users based on which products were bought together or which products were bought before the purchase of a particular product.
 Effective data mining at Walmart has increased its conversion rate of customers.
 A familiar example of effective data mining through association rule learning technique at Walmart is – finding that Strawberry pop-tarts sales increased by 7 times before a Hurricane.
 After Walmart identified this association between Hurricane and Strawberry pop-tarts through data mining, it places all the Strawberry pop-tarts at the checkouts before a hurricane.
+Another noted example is during Halloween, sales analysts at Walmart could look at the data in real-time and found that thought a specific cookie was popular across all walmart stores, there were 2 stores where it was not selling at all.
+The situation was immediately investigated and it was found that simple stocking oversight caused the cookies not being put on the shelves for sales.
+This issue was rectified immeadiately which prevented further loss of sales.

 Walmart tracks and targets every consumer individually.
 Walmart has exhaustive customer data of close to 145 million Americans of which 60% of the data is of U.S adults.
 Walmart gathers information on what customer’s buy, where they live and what are the products they like through in-store Wi-Fi.The big data team at Walmart Labs analyses every clickable action on Walmart.com-what consumers buy in-store and online, what is trending on Twitter, local events such as San Francisco giants winning the World Series, how local weather deviations affect the buying patterns, etc. All the events are captured and analysed intelligently by big data algorithms to discern meaningful big data insights for the millions of customers to enjoy a personalized shopping experience.